unshare(1) — Linux manual page

 The first of the following commands creates a new persistent UTS

 namespace and modifies the hostname as seen in that namespace.
+The

-The namespace is then entered with nsenter(1) in order to display
+namespace is then entered with nsenter(1) in order to display the

-namespace is then destroyed by removing the bind mount.
+then destroyed by removing the bind mount.

 # touch /root/uts-ns